priyadarshi/Applozic-Chat-SDK-Documentation/CONFIGURATION-DOC.md

-#Message Fallback Time
+###Email and SMS Fallback

-Message Fallback Time is the duration in which if message is not delivered to end user then message will be delivered though mail as a fallback.
+Message Fallback Time is the duration in which if message is not delivered to end user then message will be delivered though mail and SMS as a fallback.
 For message fallback our api requires receiver user emailId which need to pass during registration and also you have to configure message delivery fallback time in dashboard for your app.

-#Webhook Url
+###Webhooks

 Webhook Url can be configured by application admin in the applozic dashboard.All messages will be forwarded to the webhook url in JSON format.